 We interviewed Sarah Neuburger, an Atlanta-based artist, illustrator, muralist and designer whose latest work you can find at Empire Homebase.

-Empire Communities: Tell us more about who you are, how you began your journey into art, and how long you’ve been creating.
+Empire Communities (EC): Tell us more about who you are, how you began your journey into art, and how long you’ve been creating.

 EC: How did you go about teaching yourself the ins and outs of mural and acrylic art?

 SN: The best way to learn is to just do it.
 My first cinder block mural was at Citizen Supply in Ponce City Market where I learned a lot about linework and texture.
 I also completed a mural in collaboration with Living Walls and Spanx with the assistance of two other artists, I learned a lot by working alongside them, too.
 Over the years, I’ve developed my own methods of painting lines and lettering—which my murals use a lot of typically.

 EC: When did you first realize that this was something you wanted to make a career out of?
 What inspired you to become an artist?